 Top Things To Do In Perast Montenegro

 Perast, an idyllic seaside village on Montenegro’s beautiful Bay of Kotor is nestled below scenic rugged mountains, providing a stunning setting that should not be missed.
 Unlike Montenegro’s more popular cities of Kotor and Budva, which have ancient walls surrounding them, Perast sits on the edge of the sea with no obstructed views.
-Although often only visited only as a day trip from Kotor, I recommend staying in Perast for a day or two for its jaw-dropping views from its waterfront restaurants and possibly your accommodation, as well as to explore its churches, see its medieval mansions, and eat at its seaside restaurants.
-Being less touristy, Perast has a more authentic feel in addition to its stellar views, making it extra special.
+Although often only visited as a day trip from Kotor, I recommend staying in Perast for a day or two for the jaw-dropping views from its waterfront restaurants and possibly your accommodation, as well as to explore its churches, see its medieval mansions, and eat at its seaside restaurants.
+Being less touristy, Perast has a more authentic feel than Kotor, in addition to its stellar views, making it extra special.
 This post covers the top things to see and do in stunning Perast.

 Admire The Views of Perast